hi, I’m Michelle and this is my son, Aidan’s, story

 Support Aidan with Fun!

 Aidan is a Lego-lover and he shares this passion with his siblings.
-During this time Aidan has been putting together Lego sets to keep his mind busy, do something he enjoys and keep his spirits up.
+During this time Aidan has been putting together Lego sets to practice mindfulness, do something he enjoys and keep his spirits up.
 I think it also reminds him of simpler, nostalgic times as a kid.
-If you’re a fellow Lego fan or would like to send him something to make him smile, he would love this surprise.
+If you’re a fellow Lego fan or would like to send him something to make him smile, he would love a surprise.
+He enjoys all Lego, including older sets and newer releases.
 Please use the contact button below to express your interest and we’ll send on a postal address.
+If you would like to see a little wish list we’ve put together for him, you can do so here.

 All these “little things” make a big difference and help lighten the load during what has been a turbulent time.
 Thank you so much in advance x